-View this page as a printable PDF here:
+View this page in our printable booklet (PDF) here:

 - Climate activism rather than climate change poses a significant threat to U.S. national security.